 Enerflex works to meet or exceed industry guidelines, as well as national, regional, and local laws, regulations, and protocols regarding environmental protection in all operating areas.
 Control of environmental hazards is a continuous priority across Enerflex's operations.
 The Company designs, manufactures, and operates its facilities and assets, and performs its services, in compliance with applicable federal, provincial, state, local, and foreign requirements relating to the protection of the environment, including the regulation of GHG emissions.
-The costs of Enerflex's compliance with currently applicable environmental laws and regulations are not material.
 To the extent more stringent regulations are enacted, Enerflex intends to continue to address them in a proactive manner.
-Enerflex monitors regulatory trends to understand how potential changes could affect our business and operations.
+Enerflex monitors regulatory trends to understand how potential changes could affect its business and operations.
 See also "Risk Factors - Compliance with HSE Regulations."